Evolving cyber risk management needs of small businesses

 As a commercial insurance agent, your role includes being a trusted advisor in navigating the complexities of cyber risk management.
 By understanding the threats, conducting thorough assessments, educating customers on the need, and collaborating with cybersecurity professionals, you can tailor effective coverages that empower your customers to face the challenges of the digital era with confidence.
 Through proactive education, risk mitigation strategies, and staying informed about regulatory changes, you can guide your clients toward building resilient businesses that stay ahead in the game.

 The preceding is part one of a six-part educational series on navigating commercial insurance, with the purpose of keeping commercial insurance agents abreast of industry trends.
-The complete Evolving Risks Of Small Businesses playbook will be available in July 2024 at www.boldpenguin.com
+January’s focus is cyber risk management.
+The complete Evolving Risks Of Small Businesses 2024 Report is available here.

 Recent Articles